Lie reductions and exact solutions of dispersionless Nizhnik equation: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Dmytro Popovych, Galyna Popovych and Artur Sergyeyev for helpful discussions and suggestions.
-This research was also supported in part by the Ministry of Education, Youth and Sports of the Czech Republic (M\v SMT \v CR) under RVO funding for I\v C47813059.
-ROP expresses his gratitude for the hospitality shown by the University of Vienna during his long staying at the university.
+R.O.P. also expresses his gratitude for the hospitality shown by the University of Vienna during his long staying at the university.
+This work was supported by a grant from the Simons Foundation (1290607, O.O.V., V.M.B.).
+The work of R.O.P. was supported in part by the Ministry of Education, Youth and Sports of the Czech Republic (M\v SMT \v CR) under RVO funding for I\v C47813059.
+The authors express their deepest thanks to the Armed Forces of Ukraine and the civil Ukrainian people for their bravery and courage in defense of peace and freedom in Europe and in the entire world from russism.